andrewcumming/phys645/radiation_notes.md

 ### Synchrotron self-Compton

 If  we have a situation in which synchrotron photons are undergoing inverse Compton scattering, it can be possible for the power in inverse Compton to become comparable or try to exceed the synchrotron power supplying the seed photons.
 The ratio of powers is $P_C/P_S=U_\gamma/U_B$, the ratio of the photon and magnetic energy densities.
-The situation where $P_C$ exceeds $P_S$ is known as the ``inverse Compton catastrophe'', and corresponds to a brightness temperature of $10^{12}\ {\rm K}$ (e.g. Readhead 1994) above which synchrotron self-Compton can no longer be maintained.
+The situation where $P_C$ exceeds $P_S$ is known as the "inverse Compton catastrophe", and corresponds to a brightness temperature of $10^{12}\ {\rm K}$ (e.g. Readhead 1994) above which synchrotron self-Compton can no longer be maintained.

 ![Comptonization](figs/Comptonization.png)